practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 On my system, when `File.join` is called on this path, the ".." path components will cause it escape the `WEB_ROOT` directory and serve the `/etc/passwd` file.
 Yikes!
-We'll need to sanitize the path before use in order to prevent problems like this.
+We'll need to sanitize the path before use in order to prevent this kind of problem.

 > **Note:** If you want to try to reproduce this issue on your own machine, you may need to use a low level tool like *curl* to demonstrate it.
 Some browsers change the path to remove the ".." before sending a request to the server.